 Hooray!
-Now you can actually purchase gifts that the kids will love, and that will last long after Christmas morning!
+Now you can actually purchase gifts that the kids will love, and that will last long after this holiday season is over!

 Two words: board books

 Yes, the kid can’t read yet, but that doesn’t matter.
 Just getting your infant around books and reading to him is boosting his chances of academic and life success.
 Plus, these books are sturdy and meant to last.
 My almost-three-year-old (yikes!) still pores over her infant board books, and they’ve held up to be passed on to Baby #2 in a few weeks!

 No, there will be no shining towers being built in your living room (yet), but your baby will be learning and loving blocks that make noise or have mirrors.
 While little miss is examining her drooly chin in a mirrored block, she’ll be working on dexterity.
 Plus, her fine and gross motor skills will be getting some serious practice, too.
 This is the set my princess (and soon-to-be prince) has, and loves.

 This is a commercial toy, yes.
 But it also helps to teach children imaginative play and how humans interact.
 Plus, the little figures are just the right size for chubby little fists to grab.
 And they are sturdy enough to stand up to a few nibbles here and there.
 My little girl LOVES her Little People Plane!